 After her husband’s death in 1940, she returned to Highland Hospital for three extended stays, averaging six months.
 She swam, played tennis, went shopping, and regularly visited her mother in Alabama and at her summer home in Saluda.
 On March 10, 1948, fire swept from the facility’s kitchen through the dumbwaiter to all four floors.
 Of the twenty resident patients, nine perished.
 The others were led to safety.
 Fitzgerald, it is believed, likely died of smoke inhalation but her remains were indentified by charred slippers.
 Reports conflict as to whether the doors were locked.

-In 1944 Duke University acquired Highland Hospital which ceased operation in the 1980s.
-The remaining building now houses a diagnostic laboratory.
+In 1939 Duke University acquired Highland Hospital which ceased operation in the 1980s.
+The complex is now an office park and shopping plaza.

 Nancy Milford, Zelda (1970)